 As any keen skier will know, there are few things better in life than a long ski run.
-Giving you the chance to build up speed without worrying when you are going to hit the bottom sends many snow fanatics off in to a daydream.
-This got me pondering as to where in the world is the longest ski run?
+The chance to build up speed without worrying when you are going to hit the bottom sends many snow fanatics off into a daydream.
+This got us wondering – where in the world is the longest ski run?

-After further investigation, my conundrum is not that surprising, as it appears there are a few different answers, depending on your definition of ‘longest’.
+After further investigation, the conundrum is not that surprising.
+There are a few different answers, depending on your definition of ‘longest’.

-Firstly, I will apply this to downhill skiing only; to consider cross-country ski trails would be an infinite list of back-country trails!
-In terms of downhill, many will consider it to be the furthest distance travelled, but is this only on pisted mountain, or taking off-piste in to consideration?
+Firstly, let’s consider downhill skiing only; to consider cross-country ski trails would no doubt provide us an infinite list of back-country trails.
+In terms of downhill, many will consider it to be the furthest distance traveled, but is this only on pisted mountain, or are we taking off-piste into consideration too?
 Others may count it as the greatest vertical drop (which could also be calculated for both on- and off-piste).

 Alpe d’Huez, France

 In terms of pisted slope, The Sarenne in Alpe d’Huez is the longest in the world.
-The exact length does vary depending on whether you go by the length as stated on the piste map of 19km or the Alpe d’Huez homepage which states 16km.
-Either way, it’s punishing 2,000m vertical drop of black status slope requires staggering endurance as it takes about an hour and a half to complete.
+The exact length varies depending on whether you go by the length as stated on the piste map of 19km or the Alpe d’Huez website, which states 16km.
+Either way, the punishing 2000m vertical drop of black status slope requires staggering endurance, taking about an hour and a half to complete.

-The Sarenne isn’t without its rewards though; at the 3,330m peak of Pic Blanc the jaw-dropping views look down over miles and miles of snowy peaks for miles.
-The cliff-top start and welcoming steep mogul field of The Sarenne hints at what is in store for those who dare!
+The Sarenne isn’t without its rewards though; at the 3,330m peak of Pic Blanc the views look down over miles and miles of jaw-dropping vistas.
+The cliff-top start and welcoming, steep mogul field of The Sarenne hint at what is in store for those who dare!

-Once on your way, the mountainside isn’t too scary; intermediates with some off-piste experience should manage it as it’s not too steep.
-The snow is obviously un-groomed though, so patchy snow should be expected.
+Once on your way, the mountainside isn’t too intimidating; intermediates with some off-piste experience should manage as it’s not too steep.
+The snow is obviously un-groomed though, so some patchiness should be expected.
 There is also some hiking to get up out of the valley to ski the last section down to Chamonix.
-In places the route will take you through narrow crevasses which make fantastic pictures.

-The backdrop of peaks at over 4,000m and seemingly never-ending snow fields is something to behold!
-The route runs down to Chamonix, one of the worlds most famous ski resorts since hosting the world’s first ever Winter Olympic Games in 1924.
+The backdrop of peaks at over 4,000m and seemingly never-ending snow fields is something to behold.
+This seriously photogenic route runs down to Chamonix, one of the world’s most famous ski resorts since it hosted the first ever Winter Olympic Games in 1924.

 Greatest Vertical Drop

-Once again Chamonix in France wins!
+Once again, Chamonix, France is the winner!
 Vertical drop is the difference between the highest altitude reached by lifts and that at the bottom.
-That is, assuming you’re looking at pisted slopes.
-In which case, Chamonix comes out on top with a whopping 2,738 m vertical drop.
+Assuming you’re looking at pisted slopes, Chamonix comes out on top with a whopping 2,738 m vertical drop.
 The table below should help put that in to context.